 The Ailunce HD1 has a long lasting 3200mAh battery.
 I have not run this down since having it.

-A Little Comparison to my Baofeng
+A Little Comparison to my Old Baofeng F9V2+

 It may not be fair to compare the two, but this is interesting.

 The Ailunce HD1 is more expensive than the Baofeng because the HD1 is a analog and digital DMR transceiver and without question is a better built radio.
+I can’t emphasis this enough.
+The HD1 is a better built radio.

-Another thing I find interesting: the Ailunce HD1 probably won’t work good when other Hams are transmitting close-by as in an emergency drill.
+Another thing I find interesting: The Ailunce HD1 probably won’t work good when other Hams are transmitting close-by as in an emergency drill.
 The HD1 receiver becomes desensitised.
 This is true with other direct conversion DMR radios too.
 However, for normal amateur radio use the HD1 is a good choice.

 I was a little disappointed Chirp and Repeaterbook can’t be used to load repeater frequencies into the HD1 like with the Baofeng and other radios.
 I was not able to import a .csv file easily from Repeaterbook either.
 It required too much editing in my opinion.
-It’s easier to enter the settings manually in the HD1 software.

-Using the HD1 I get good audio reports whether transmitting DMR through my hotspot or transmitting FM through the local repeater.
+Using the HD1 I get very good audio reports whether transmitting DMR through my hotspot or transmitting FM through the local repeater.

 A Little About DMR